Road to Callow

 As Eileen examined the severed tail, she saw that the nerves and muscles had been severed cleanly.
 Whoever had sliced, it was sharp with the sword.
 First, Eileen used a needle and thread to carefully stitch the severed flesh back together, aligning the muscle fibers and nerves as best she could.

-A grimace of pain contorted Valla’s face as she fought the urge to move her tail.
-Her instincts screamed at her to recoil from the pain, but she knew that any movement could undo the work that Eileen had performed.
+A grimace of pain contorted Valla’s face as she felt the needle piece her flesh.
+Her instincts screamed at her to recoil, but she knew that any movement could undo the work.
+She needed to tough it out.

 “It’s not perfect,” Eileen said, examining the tail critically.
-“But it’s functional.
+“But hopefully it’ll be functional.
 It will take a few weeks to completely heal, but that is the best I can offer you.”

 “To Sentoros.
-I have some unfinished business there,” Valla replied.
+I have… unfinished business there,” Valla replied.

-“Does your journey have anything to do with the expedition to the north?”
+“Does it have anything to do with the expedition to the north?”

 “I have heard rumors that the Aevum and House Exoren are mobilizing.
 Sightings of Aevum forces beyond their walls in Tenebris have been reported,” Eileen revealed with a touch of concern.